 - To reduce heat loss on ice, they press their hind flippers together and their fore flippers to their body.

-- Their bodies also have the ability to redirect blood flow from the periphery to reduce heat loss.
+- Their bodies also can redirect blood flow from the periphery to reduce heat loss.

 - Harp seals have well-adapted eyes to see both below and above the water surface.